SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

 ### Pedagogical objectives

-* Reuse part of a previous lab concepts about the load balancing

 * Build your own Docker images

-* Understand core concepts for production scaling of an application
+* Understand core concepts for scaling of an application in production

+This lab builds on a previous lab on load balancing.

 In this lab you will perform a number of tasks and document your progress in a lab report.
 Each task specifies one or more deliverables to be produced.
 Collect all the deliverables in your lab report.
 Give the lab report a structure that mimics the structure of this document.

-We expect to have in your repository (you will get the instructions later for that) a folder called `report` and a folder called `logs`.
-Ideally, your report should be in markdown format directly in the repository.
+We expect you to have in your repository (you will get the instructions later for that) a folder called `report` and a folder called `logs`.
+Ideally, your report should be in Markdown format directly in the repository.

-The lab will consist of 6 tasks and one initial task which should be quick if previous lab already done:
+The lab will consist of 6 tasks and one initial task (the initial task should should be quick if you already completed the lab on load balancing):

 0. [Install the tools](#task-0-install-the-tools)
 1. [Add a process manager to your images](#task-1-add-a-process-manager-to-your-images)